tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- <a href="https://www.codecogs.com/eqnedit.php?latex=L(x,x^\prime,y^\prime,\lambda)=\lambda\cdot(\hat{f}(x^\prime)-y^\prime)^2&plus;d(x,x^\prime)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?L(x,x^\prime,y^\prime,\lambda)=\lambda\cdot(\hat{f}(x^\prime)-y^\prime)^2&plus;d(x,x^\prime)" title="L(x,x^\prime,y^\prime,\lambda)=\lambda\cdot(\hat{f}(x^\prime)-y^\prime)^2+d(x,x^\prime)" /></a>
 	- **Paper:** Grath, Rory Mc, et al. propose a weighted counterfactual explanation method for features importance.
 Their intuition is that there are some features that make little changes to generate counterfactual explanation.
 > Ideas: Using the high-performance backbox model, after that, we evalaute the features importance by using LIME or SHAP, after that we generate the counterfactual explantion based on the weighted features.
+> Ideas: use other distance metrics, such as in probabilistic models, we use the KL, EM

 * ***Kanehira, Atsushi, et al. "Multimodal explanations by predicting counterfactuality in videos."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019.***
 	- [Paper Link](https://arxiv.org/pdf/1812.01263.pdf)